 Iman Vellani in “Ms. Marvel” Courtesy Disney+

-There’s no wrong time to pursue your dreams, though acting as a teen does present some legal considerations.
+While there are no age limits to starting an acting career, acting as a teen does present some legal considerations.
 Anyone under the age of 18 has to follow state-mandated child entertainment laws, which may include:

 - Work permits: Twenty-six states require work permits for child actors.
 Requirements in each location vary, such as restricting the presence of alcohol or performing in certain locations such as dance halls, cabarets, or nightclubs.